Whitgift School

-Whitgift School is a private day school with limited boarding in South Croydon, London.
-Along with Trinity School of John Whitgift and Old Palace School it is owned by the Whitgift Foundation, a charitable trust.
+Whitgift School is an independent day school and boarding school in South Croydon, London, in the English public school tradition.
+Along with Trinity School of John Whitgift, it is owned by the Whitgift Foundation, a charitable trust.
 The school was previously a grammar school and direct grant grammar school, but the school's headmaster is now a member of the Headmasters' and Headmistresses' Conference.

 History

 Whitgift School was founded in 1596 by the Archbishop of Canterbury John Whitgift and opened in 1600 as part of the Whitgift Foundation which had the aim of building a hospital and school in Croydon for the "poor, needy and impotent people" from the parishes of Croydon and Lambeth.
 Originally located in North End, Croydon in 1931 it moved to its current site, Haling Park, which was once home to Lord Howard of Effingham, the Lord High Admiral of the Fleet sent against the Spanish Armada.

 Originally a day school, boarding was introduced in 1992, and a boarding house was opened for the 2013–14 school year.
 Between 1871 and 1946 the school was known as Whitgift Grammar School, after which it relinquished its direct grant and became a fully independent school known as 'Whitgift School'.